 Many toddlers enjoy eating soup or stews, and this also gives them a great opportunity to practice using utensils!
 If your toddler seems to be in a lot of pain, opt for watery soups instead of thicker stews, as less chewing is involved.
 Little ones love soups filled with veggies such as carrots, potatoes, tomatoes, and small noodles!

 There are many brands of pureed foods packaged in pouches, making them easy to take on the go!
 Opt for brands that use organic ingredients, and always be sure to supervise your toddler while they eat from a food pouch.
 The pouches can also be chilled in the refrigerator, which may be extra soothing to your little one’s gums.

 Smoothies are easy to make, and most toddlers love them!
-The great thing about smoothies is you can load them with hidden health-boosting foods such as spinach, squash, nut butters, yogurt, and more!
+The great thing about smoothies is you can load them with hidden health-boosting foods such as spinach, squash, nut butter, yogurt, and more!
 Frozen bananas make a great smoothie base because when blended, they give an ice cream-like texture!

 Popsicles can be another great option for toddlers because they have the coordination to hold it on their own!
 Be sure to always grab a bib and feed your toddler in a high chair, as popsicles can turn into a big mess!
-Try to pick a brand that doesn’t include too much added sugar or food coloring.
+Try to pick a brand that doesn’t include too much-added sugar or food coloring.
 Even better, make your own!
 If you are still breastfeeding or pumping, you can make a simple popsicle out of your milk that your little one is sure to love!

 As your child grows older, it’s easier to use pain medicine to ease teething pain.
 Always check with your child’s pediatrician for appropriate dosage.
-Motrin and Advil tend to work better for teething, because they help with inflammation as well as pain.
+Motrin and Advil tend to work better for teething because they help with inflammation as well as pain.